y2q-actionman/cl-aws-custom-runtime-test/README.md

 1. starts with the original amazonlinux.
 1. Gets SBCL from the official repository, and installs it.
 (I've tried `yum` of amazonlinux, but it does not have sbcl.)
 3. Gets quicklisp and install it.
-4. Gets and installs some libraries needed by `aws-custom-runtime`, `aws-lambda-function-util`, and `aws-lambda-runtime-builtin-libraries`..
+4. Gets and installs some libraries needed by `aws-custom-runtime`, `aws-lambda-function-util`, and `aws-lambda-runtime-additional-libraries`..

 ### Build a Docker VM.